 Billie helps couples and families in conflict preserve what is most important to them through active participation that allows them to decide their own future.
 She is an active and empathetic listener who directly addresses client’s needs.
 Billie can help you to understand your options and to move forward in life without destroying yourself, your children and your family.

-Discover how you can make your transition in a peaceful and productive manner – call 425-286-1110 or email firstname.lastname@example.org.
+Discover how you can make your transition in a peaceful and productive manner – contact Billie at 425-286-1110 or email firstname.lastname@example.org.